If you haven’t been to Dayton’s newest outdoor music venue yet, you are missing out.

 Third Perk Coffeehouse and Wine Bar, 46 E. Fifth St. near the Reibold Building garage, sold $5 plastic bulbs of wine and carry and go picnic packages to those heading to the concerts during the inaugural season.

 The picnic packs will include wine, sandwich wraps and other goodies for $10 each.

 Juanita Darden-Jones, Third Perk’s owner and an advocate for downtown, has high hopes for the exposure and foot traffic possibilities the pavilion has for her businesses and those that surround it.

 “I am really excited to see how the community embraces it,” she said.
 “Not just for my business, but how it brings people together downtown.”

-Third Perk will offer seating on its patio before, during and after concerts, Darden-Jones said.
+Third Perk also offered seating on its patio before, during and after concerts, Darden-Jones said.

-Wagner said Crafted and Cured, 531 Wayne Ave. in the Oregon District, for instance, will be selling crowlers of beer (32 ounce cans of beer) and artisan meat and cheese cones.
+Crafted and Cured, 531 Wayne Ave. in the Oregon District, for instance, sold crowlers of beer (32 ounce cans of beer) and artisan meat and cheese cones.